Operation Enduring Freedom Fast Facts - KION546

 September 10, 2011 – Two Afghan civilians are killed, and 77 US troops and 25 Afghan workers are wounded when a Taliban suicide bomber detonates a large vehicle-borne improvised explosive device at the entrance of Combat Outpost Sayed Abad, an ISAF base in Afghanistan’s Wardak province.

-September 13, 2011 – Taliban militants open fire near the US Embassy and NATO’s International Security Assistance Force headquarters after they storm into a nearby abandoned building.
+September 13, 2011 – Taliban militants open fire near the US Embassy and NATO’s ISAF headquarters after they storm into a nearby abandoned building.
 Three police officers and one civilian are killed, and security forces kill six militants.
 Taliban spokesman Zabiullah Mujahid tells CNN their target is the US Embassy, governmental organizations and other foreign organizations.

 February 1, 2012 – Defense Secretary Leon Panetta announces that the US hopes to end its combat mission in Afghanistan in 2013, transitioning primarily to a training role.